Are you passionate about outdoor education, recreation, and conservation? Then join the Great Parks team!

 - No felony or domestic violence convictions

-- Ability to successfully complete the following if accepted for consideration: oral interview, medical examination (at applicant’s expense) and voice stress analysis.
+- Ability to successfully complete the following if accepted for consideration: oral interviews, background investigation, pre-employment physical, polygraph and psychological examination.

 Equal Employment Opportunity Statement